 The Steering Committee met five times during the course of the project to discuss project progress and obtain valuable input and information for documenting the Hazard Mitigation Plan.
 The meetings are detailed over the subsequent pages.
 Appendix D - Public Participation contains copies of the presentations used at each meeting and specific meeting handout.

 1.2.3 Steering Committee Meeting Descriptions

-Steering Committee Meeting #1 - Project Initiation, Hazard Identification, and Information Collection the Steering Committee participants' areas of expertise, resultant member responsibilities, and the community meeting process was discussed.
+Steering Committee Meeting #1 - Project Initiation, Hazard Identification, and Information Collection and the community meeting process was discussed.

 Date: February 8, 2022